alexiglad/alexiglad.github.io/_posts/2026-01-30-future_benchmarking_meaning_life.md

 It's that simple... the easiest way to automate progress for any given civilization is to automate the thing that enables progress---intelligence.

-3) Each order of universe may have vastly different sizes and computation available.
+3) Each order of universe may have vastly different sizes, physical principles, and amounts of computation available.
 We can expect that as the order of a universe approaches infinity it's size and compute will tend towards zero.

 I've always strongly disliked the common physicist argument for why we can't live in a simulation---that our universe simulating our universe perfectly is infeasible ([some](https://www.sciencedaily.com/releases/2025/11/251110021052.htm) [links](https://pubmed.ncbi.nlm.nih.gov/28959729/)).
 Universes that we simulate will likely look very different than our universe--we'll probably focus heavily on universes that bias towards specific AI capabilities!
 Similarly, if **we** are living in a simulation, there's a high chance that the higher-order universe above ours looks completely different.
 What reason would the simulation about ours have to make the simulation completely the same?
 Why not simulate smaller phenomena, and only the phenomena they care about (for our universe that may be the effect of narcissism on the stability of civilizations ;)?
 Wouldn't that make simulation cheaper (and more entertaining :)?
-Just as an AI playing minecraft in a digital compute cannot make any meaningful deduction about our world, there is no real way with current technology that we can make a deduction about what higher-order universes may be doing.
+Just as an AI playing minecraft in a digital computer cannot make any meaningful deduction about our world, there is no real way with current technology that we can make a deduction about what higher-order universes may be doing.

-1) There is likely either one "order" of universes (ours), or a very very large number.
+4) There is likely either one "order" of universes (ours), or a very very large number.

-TODO explanation
+There's no real stable middle ground here---either the assumptions are false and no civilization ever creates conscious simulations (one order of universe), or the assumptions hold and the tree runs away to effectively infinite depth.
+This is closely related to [Bostrom's trilemma](https://simulation-argument.com/simulation.pdf), where he argues that at least one of three things must be true: civilizations go extinct before reaching simulation capability, advanced civilizations choose not to run simulations, or we're almost certainly in one.
+The same all-or-nothing structure applies here: either the simulation tree never starts, or it's enormous and we're almost certainly near the bottom.

-1) Just as we look at AI in simulation or the sims (as an extreme example) as not conscious; higher-order universes (potentially) simulating our universe may also look at us as not conscious!
+5) Just as we look at AI in simulation or the sims (as an extreme example) as not conscious; higher-order universes (potentially) simulating our universe may also look at us as not conscious!

-#### Related Works
+### Related Works

 There are some related works to seem to have loosely pointed out something similar, but I haven't seen anything as comprehensive/from first principles as this.
 * Of course, Nick Bostrom's original [Are you Living in a Computer Simulation](https://simulation-argument.com/simulation.pdf) paper